isaacnmm/pestpolicy-hugo2XX/content/posts/how-many-box-jumps-should-i-do/index.md

-﻿
-- -
+﻿---
-- title: How Many Box Jumps Should I Do
+title: How Many Box Jumps Should I Do
-description: How Many Box Jumps Should I Do? well, It depends on your strength and goals.
-- Thus, for cardio endurance, you can do 4 sets of 20 reps with 60 seconds of...
+description: How Many Box Jumps Should I Do? well, It depends on your strength and goals. - Thus, for cardio endurance, you can do 4 sets of 20 reps with 60 seconds of...
-slug: /how
+slug: /how-many-box-jumps-should-i-do/
-- many
-- box
-- jumps
-- should
-- i
-- do/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Guide